vdbulcke/oidc-client-demo/www/docs/config.md

 * `token_endpoint`: endpoint used for getting Access Token
 * `authorize_endpoint`: endpoint used for the Authorization code flow
-* `userinfo_endpoint`: endpoint used for getting user profile information
+* `jwks_endpoint`: endpoint used for getting JSON Web Keys for signature validation

 ```yaml
 ## Override Token endpoint: (Optional)